Home » Son of Sam Locations » This Location

 The incident shattered Diel's life.

-He and Freund had been planning on becoming engaged on Valentine's Day in 1977, which was just 15 days after the Son of Sam shooting.
+He and Freund were planning on becoming engaged on Valentine's Day in 1977, which was just 15 days after the Son of Sam shooting.

 Following his girlfriend's death, he began drinking a lot, sleeping until noon, and turning up to work drunk.